archiejs/archiejs-docs/modules.md

 #### Dependency Injection using the cosumes tag

-Modules consume services provided by other modules.
+So far, we have only explored different ways of providing services.
+We also must know, how to `consume` services provided by other modules.

-The time depends on the location of person.
-Therefore, `theTimeModule` now consumes a service `locationService`; which is provided by `theLocationModule`.
-(Notice, module names are different from the services they provide.
-It can be confusing for some)
+In normal nodejs code, we use `require` command in the code.
+In archiejs, we specify the services to be consumed in package.json .

-modules/theTimeModule/package.json
+modules/theTimeModule/package.json (see line number 4)
 ```
 {
   ...